yogivaleja/yogivaleja/README.md

 ---

-*"write code that works, then make it elegant"*
-*p.s. yes, Claude helped write this. no, it can't write my code (yet)*
+*p.s. yes, rafted this in one prompt. no, it still can't write my production code (yet)*